JordiRos/picovj/README.md

 VJ_BEATLEN - The amount of time it takes for a beat to happen (it's the inverse of VJ_BEATTIME).<br>
 VJ_BEATLEN4 - Same as VJ_BEATLEN3, but the amount of time it takes for 4 beats ot happen.

-- Helpers

-A few helpers are available, including a lerp function, a common palette for palette effects, and so.

-- Expand
+- DIY

-If you want to create your own effects (encouraged if you plan to doyour own VJ gig!), you can Make a new draw function for your effect, and make sure it runs at 60 fps.<br>
-Add the name of the draw function to VJ_LOOPS array.<br>
+It's very easy to create your own effects, and it's encouraged if you plan to do your own VJ gig!<br>
+Make a new draw function for your effect, and make sure it runs at 60 fps, then add the function to the VJ_LOOPS array.<br>

-- ToDo
+- To Do

-Add a super simple TV Overlay effect, were users could write using the keyboard.<br>
+I am working on a simple TV Overlay effect, were users could write text for using the keyboard.<br>
-Would be great to add a second set of scenes for overlay, but that might complicate user input and haven't thought much about that.